- 1 Learn How To Store Seeds For Years

 Should you freeze seeds?
 I lean towards “no”, overall.

 For most, freezing is a risky proposition.
 Your freezer needs to be able to maintain a constant temperature of -20 to -15.
-Most of us open up our freezers far too regularly to keep them cold enough for storing seeds.
+Most of us open up our freezers far too regularly to keep them cold enough to keep seeds preserved.

 Residential freezers also aren’t as cold, chilling to -10 to 0 degrees Fahrenheit.
 Now, if you want to buy a chest freezer that can reach -15 to -20 temps and freeze seeds, they exist, but again… what if the power goes out at an inopportune time and your seeds start to thaw?